oneapi-src/oneDNN/doc/primitives/concat.md

 ### Post-ops and Attributes

-The concat primitive doesn't support any post-ops or attributes.
+The concat primitive does not support any post-ops or attributes.

 ## Implementation Limitations